 A perfectly enjoyable classic Belgian Trippel corrupted almost beyond recognition with a completely inappropriate amount of US hops.
 Only in America can such excessive excesses be fully appreciated, celebrated, and enjoyed.

 This was a beer from our Session Ale series that we still get a lot of calls about - presumably because we're the first Commercial American Brewery to brew some.
 We did two batches of it with Tom Baker a while back, and revisited the style again a couple times since.
-We'll circle back to this one eventually.
+We circled back to this one most recently in April of 2015.

 Toaster Imperial Stout

 We checked the gift registry, and appliances are appropriate for our Fourth Anniversary.
 This beer is an Imperial version of our Black Strap Stout, this time brewed with MORE blackstrap molasses and MORE brown sugar, plus a whole lot more malt and hops too.
 Part of our FESTIVAL OF DARKNESS and certainly the thickest, darkest, most viscous beer we've ever brewed.
 We'll brew it again just as soon as we have another 4th Anniversary.
-Or hey, maybe on the 5th anniversary of our 4th anniversary.
+Or okay, maybe on the 5th anniversary of our 4th anniversary... that was in 2014.

 A nod to East End's start in our old Homewood location, this beer is our Black Strap Stout that's been aged in freshly emptied oak Bourbon Barrels for 8 or 9 months, and then blended it with a bit of fresh stock.
 Occasionally a little will make it on tap for special events, but usually it's released only in bottles, late in the year, for the holiday beer season.
 Aging not required - we've done that for you already.